rxjans/dynamic-portfolio/Readme.md

 - npm run dev

-- Open the browser and navigate to http://localhost:3000 to view the website.
+- Open the browser, navigate to http://localhost:3000 to view the website.

 ## Contribution Information: